 What Size Caravan Awning?

 Do you need enough space for your whole family to enjoy the great outdoors or are you a solo traveller?
 Our tip is to go big!
 You can never have enough space to spread out and enjoy outdoor living.
 Maybe you want to put an outdoor kitchen under cover to enjoy family dinners outdoors.
 If so, you’ll need enough space for a BBQ and table setting.
-If you are after a large awning the Carefree Eclipse manual roll out awning comes in sizes from 14ft to 18ft.
+If you are after a large awning the Dometic 8700 manual roll out awning are from 10 - 19ft.

 You also need an awning that matches the size of your vehicle.
 So, always measure your vehicle length when buying a caravan awning.

 Measuring an existing awning is easy.
 Roll out the awning and measure from the centre point on the awning arms – not the fabric.

 Use this diagram (applies to all roll out awnings):

 If you are measuring for a box awning, it is important to factor in where your mounting points on your awning and your caravan / bus are.
 Also ensuring if you plan to use side walls that your awning and walls wont impede on windows, doors and other external fittings.

 Consider how your caravan awning will be mounted to your vehicle.
 Although the roll out and box awnings will fit to most caravans and RVs, think about the installation.